My Professional Qualifications, Counselling Experience, Specialist Area, CPD, Personal Approach.

 CPD (Continued Professional Development)

 I continue my CPD remaining updated with my therapeutic skills, to continue my personal ethic to keep you, the client, at centre focus.
-Examples of CPD: Substance misuse (alcohol, drugs) workshops, conferences on updated law affecting Coercive Control (emotional, including physical abuse) in relationships, CBT (Cognitive Behaviour Therapy) workshops, BACP workshops.
+Examples of CPD: Substance misuse (alcohol, drugs) workshops, conferences on updated law affecting Coercive Control (emotional, including physical abuse) in relationships, CBT (Cognitive Behaviour Therapy) workshops, BACP workshops, keeping updated on relevant research via BACP membership.

 My Personal Approach